rashid-ai24/django-practice/README.md

 # django-practice
-> A practice repository for learning and experimenting with Django.
+> A practice repository for learning and experimenting with Django 🚀.